Syllable: Nucleus

 The nucleus is usually the vowel in the middle of a syllable.
 Generally, every syllable requires a nucleus (sometimes called the peak), and the minimal syllable consists only of a nucleus, as in the English words "eye" or "owe".
 The syllable nucleus is usually a vowel, in the form of a monophthong, diphthong, or triphthong, but sometimes is a syllabic consonant.

+It has been suggested that if a language allows a type of consonants to occur in syllable nucleus, it will also allow all the consonant types that are higher in sonority, that is, a language with syllabic fricatives would necessarily also have syllabic nasals, and that syllabic obstruents will be much more rare than liquids; both statements have been shown to be false.

 In most Germanic languages, lax vowels can occur only in closed syllables.
 Therefore, these vowels are also called checked vowels, as opposed to the tense vowels that are called free vowels because they can occur even in open syllables.

 Consonant nucleus

-The notion of syllable is challenged by languages that allow long strings of obstruents without any intervening vowel or sonorant.
-By far the most common syllabic consonants are sonorants like [l], [r], [m], [n] or [ŋ], as in English bottle, church (in rhotic accents), rhythm, button and lock n key.
+Some languages allow obstruents to occur in the syllable nucleus without any intervening vowel or sonorant.
+The most common syllabic consonants are sonorants like [l], [r], [m], [n] or [ŋ], as in English bottle or in Slovak krv [krv].
 However, English allows syllabic obstruents in a few para-verbal onomatopoeic utterances such as shh (used to command silence) and psst (used to attract attention).
 All of these have been analyzed as phonemically syllabic.
 Obstruent-only syllables also occur phonetically in some prosodic situations when unstressed vowels elide between obstruents, as in potato [pʰˈteɪɾəʊ] and today [tʰˈdeɪ], which do not change in their number of syllables despite losing a syllabic nucleus.

 A few languages have so-called syllabic fricatives, also known as fricative vowels, at the phonemic level.
 (In the context of Chinese phonology, the related but non-synonymous term apical vowel is commonly used.)
-Mandarin Chinese is famous for having such sounds in at least some of its dialects, for example the pinyin syllables sī shī rī, usually pronounced [sź̩ ʂʐ̩́ ʐʐ̩́], respectively.
+Mandarin Chinese allows such sounds in at least some of its dialects, for example the pinyin syllables sī shī rī, usually pronounced [sź̩ ʂʐ̩́ ʐʐ̩́], respectively.
 Though, like the nucleus of rhotic English church, there is debate over whether these nuclei are consonants or vowels.

 Languages of the northwest coast of North America, including Salishan, Wakashan and Chinookan languages, allow stop consonants and voiceless fricatives as syllables at the phonemic level, in even the most careful enunciation.
 An example is Chinook [ɬtʰpʰt͡ʃʰkʰtʰ] 'those two women are coming this way out of the water'.
-Linguists have analyzed this situation in various ways, some arguing that such syllables have no nucleus at all and some arguing that the concept of "syllable" cannot clearly be applied at all to these languages.
+Syllabic obstruents used to be considered very rare, but surveys have shown that they are relatively common and might even be more common than syllabic liquids.